Jero786/react-marvel-browser/README.md

 ## Some comments
 * I was not able to find any Biography information in a clean Rest API.
 So I was need to scraping the content of some sub links returned by character API.
 So in some cases is there, like character named: `Abomination (Emil Blonsky)`, and in some other cases does not exist the biography.
+* In order to avoid CORS problems, I create a custom express server to perform the scrapping task mentioned above.

 ## Pendign implementations
 * Implement TypeScript, in order to catch problems at runtime and also avoid problems with interoperability between Immutable Obj and native JS obj.